 "Primarily, white men get places first," Lyman told VICE.
 "Giving women and people of color priority when it comes to licensing helps level the playing field."

 Many local activists commend the Equity Program for taking the idea of reparations for the drug war seriously, but wish the legislation was more expansive.

-"The idea and intent behind Oakland's new regulation is incredible," Endria Richardson, a legal fellow at Essie Justice Group, a Bay Area non-profit working with incarcerated people and their families, told VICE.
+"The idea and intent behind Oakland's new regulation is incredible," Endria Richardson, a policy director at Legal Services for Prisoners with Children, a non-profit advocating for prisoners and their families, told VICE.
 She argues that that eligibility requirement for receiving cannabis business licenses should be expanded to include any conviction anywhere in California.